 Radiofrequency Thermo-Coagulation– The electrode is heated to 50-80°C and kept at that temperature for several minutes.
 Electro-thermal heat is generated, which allows for destruction of surrounding pain fibers, thereby decreasing your pain.

-A Medial Branch Nerve Ablation will only be performed, if you have the appropriate duration of pain relief after a Medial Branch Nerve Block.
+A Medial Branch Nerve Ablation Therapy will only be performed if you have the appropriate duration of pain relief after a Medial Branch Nerve Block.